saisandeepvaddi/my-personal-website/content/blog/zero-fill-right-shift-operator-in-javascript/index.md

 So, what happened was,

-- -1 gets converted it to 2's complement.
+- -1 gets converted to 2's complement.
 - Shift zero number of bits to the right.
 That means do not shift any bits.
 - Return the result as an unsigned 32-bit integer.